• Skip to main content

 Step-By-Step Instructions

 Step 2 - While the onion caramelizes, add all ingredients for the meatballs to a large bowl, including the onions when they are done.
-Mix very well to combine, clean hands are the best mixing tool!

-Step 3 - Portion the meatballs into ping pong to golf ball size meatballs using a portion scoop or an ice cream scoop to get them all the same size.
-Roll them in your hands and place on a sheet pan.
-You will get about 60 to 70 meatballs, depending on the size.
-At this point you can freeze any meatballs you don't plan to use, or cover and refrigerate a day in advance.
+Step 3 - Portion the meatballs into ping pong to golf ball size meatballs using a portion scoop or an ice cream scoop to get them a consistent size.

-Meatballs being searing in a pan
+Meatballs being searing in a pan.

-Step 6 - Add the marinara to the large pan you seared the meatballs in, scraping up any bits of flavor left by the searing process into the sauce.
-Add the meatballs when they are done baking.
-Simmer 15 minutes until heated through.
+Step 6 - Add the marinara sauce to the large pan you seared the meatballs in, scraping up any bits of flavor left by the searing process into the sauce.

-Meatballs simmering in marinara sauce
+Meatballs simmering in marinara sauce with a wooden spoon.

 Step 7 - Assemble the subs on hoagie buns and top with cheese.
 Bake on a clean sheet pan at 400° until toasty and cheese is bubbly, about 10 minutes.